Kihei Clark: College career

 On November 6, 2018, Clark made his debut for Virginia, recording four points and six assists, his eventual season-high mark, in a 73–42 win over Towson.
 He scored a season-high 12 points on January 26, 2019, in an 82–55 victory over Notre Dame.
 On March 29, in the Sweet Sixteen round of the 2019 NCAA tournament, Clark posted 12 points and six assists, matching career-bests in both categories in a 53–49 win over 12th-seeded Oregon.
 In an Elite Eight match-up versus third-seeded Purdue two days later, he made a 40-foot pass that allowed teammate Mamadi Diakite to make a buzzer-beating shot and force overtime.
 Virginia won the game, 80–75, behind Clark's five assists.
 On April 8, he recorded three points and four assists in 33 minutes to help his team win the national championship over third-seeded Texas Tech.
 Through 38 games as a freshman, Clark made 20 starts, averaging 4.5 points and 2.6 assists in 26.8 minutes per game.

 Clark set a new career-high of 15 points on November 19, helping the Cavaliers defeat Vermont 61–55.
 On February 26, 2020, Clark made a three-pointer with 2.1 seconds left in a 56–53 victory at Virginia Tech and finished with seven points, six rebounds and six assists.
 He scored 18 points, including a three-pointer with 28 seconds remaining, on March 7 in a 57–54 win over Louisville.
 At the conclusion of the regular season, Clark was selected to the Third Team All-ACC.

 On February 23, 2022, Clark made a new career-high in points in a loss to Duke with 25 points on 9-of-15 shooting.
 He also made his 500th assist in that game.
 As a senior, Clark was named Honorable Mention All-ACC.

 Professional career

 Wisconsin Herd (2023–2024)

 After going undrafted in the 2023 NBA draft, Clark signed with the Milwaukee Bucks on October 19, 2023, but was waived two days later.
 On October 30, he joined the Wisconsin Herd.

 Kumamoto Volters (2024–2025)

 On July 29, 2024, Clark signed with the Kumamoto Volters of the Japanese B.League.

 On December 13, 2024, Clark was placed on the injured list, and on February 10, 2025, he mutually agreed to terminate his player contract with Kumamoto Volters.

 Mexico City Capitanes (2025)

 On February 10, 2025, Clark joined the Mexico City Capitanes of the NBA G League.

-Kortrijk Spurs (2025–present)
+Kortrijk Spurs (2025–2026)

 On November 15, 2025, he signed with Kortrijk Spurs of the BNXT League.